 The Innovations for Substance Use Disorders (I4SUD) certificate program is a free (NIDA sponsored) course offered through Johns Hopkins Carey Business School Executive Education.

-Researchers, at any stage of their career and other professionals motivated to solve challenges related to substance use disorders (SUDs).
+Researchers, located in the United States, at any stage of their career and other professionals motivated to solve challenges related to substance use disorders (SUDs).

 During the program, participants will work individually or in teams to assess if their ideas and inventions can be transformed into innovations to address problems in SUDs.
 Learn more about the topics and courses here.